-The School of Law is a research-led department committed to producing the highest quality scholarship while recognising the important relationship between excellence in research and in teaching.
-In the Research Assessment Exercise 2008, 75 % of the School's research output was rated to be internationally significant.
-In terms of research power, the School ranked 17th of 67 rated law schools in the country.
+Leicester Law School is a research-led department committed to producing the highest quality scholarship while recognising the important relationship between excellence in research and in teaching.
+In the Research Excellence Framework 2014, 80% of the School's research output was rated to be world leading or internationally excellent.
+In terms of research power, the School ranked 11th in the country.

 Centre for European Law and Internationalisation (CELI)